The Midas Protocol - Book 1

 1983.
 Wealthy inventor and famed industrialist, Lawrence Bingham and his wife, are murdered at Well House, their magnificent arts and crafts home, about a twenty minute drive north of Pittsburgh, Pennsylvania.
 The posh and typically quiet community of Sewickely Borough is rocked to its very core.

 Larry Bingham's prototype invention, the Gold Box, which he built under the guidance of a mysterious entity called the Watcher, is stolen.
-The Gold Box constitutes an otherworldly device with the potential to usher in a new era for humankind.
 The circumstances of the murder are shrouded in mystery.

 Corrupt police chief, Clipper Watson, uses the murder as an opportunity to falsely arrest two locals, Rusty Gibb and Mark Doverspike, thereby eliminating competition for his fledgling illicit drug business and bringing the high profile murder case to a close.